-This gauges the percentage of long-term residents who were administered antianxiety drugs.
-These drugs are used to treat residents suffering from anxiety or depression.
+This measures the percentage of long-term stay residents who are prescribed antianxiety drugs.
+These medications are typically prescribed to patients suffering from depression or anxiety.

 Managing Depression Among Residents

-This is the percent of patients showing signs of depression.
+This datapoint measures the percent of long-term care patients demonstrating signs of depression.

 Appropriate Vaccine Usage

 In Holy Cross Health Center, 98.95% of Patients